-Direct certification data identifies students who are eligible for free school meal benefits without completing an Application for Educational Benefits, based on their participation in the Minnesota Family Investment Program (MFIP) or the Supplemental Nutrition Assistance Program (SNAP).
-The Minnesota Department of Education (MDE) provides direct certification data each month to local educational agencies (LEA) that participate in School Nutrition Programs.
+Direct certification data identifies students who are eligible for free school meal benefits without completing an Application for Educational Benefits, based on their participation in the Minnesota Family Investment Program (MFIP), the Supplemental Nutrition Assistance Program (SNAP) or Foster.
+The Minnesota Department of Education (MDE) provides direct certification data each month to local educational agencies (LEAs) that participate in School Nutrition Programs.

 Direct certification data is private data on individuals.
-MDE provides the data on the secure website Cyber-Linked Child Nutrition System (CLiCS 1).
+MDE provides the data on the secure website CLiCS 1.
 LEAs must limit access to direct certification data to those school personnel who have a “need to know,” that is, they need the direct certification data in order to process free school meal benefits for students.

 If a parent or guardian disputes the direct certification of their child, the LEA may not disclose to the parent or guardian any DHS data that matched to the student.
 If upon review of the disputed direct certification it appears that the DHS data was matched to its student in error, the LEA should: (1) inform the parent or guardian that the meal eligibility status of the student will be corrected on school records and (2) explain that the direct certification of the student was based on private DHS data that cannot be shared and which may have been matched to LEA records in error.

 LEAs must promptly use the direct certification data to certify students for free school meals following each monthly download of data.
 For direct certification data received during the school year, meal benefits must be implemented promptly and no later than 10 days from the date on the direct certification file.
 MDE sends a listserv message each time that new direct certification files are available in CLiCS 1.

 Students are considered directly certified for free school meals as of the date that the direct certification report was generated.
 This date is shown in the lower left corner of the PDF copy of the report.

 Direct certification data is available to LEAs in CLiCS 1.